jraringay/incode-project5/AJAX-README.md

 The above code is what I have conceptualised to address pagination since every instance of the search will only display 20 items from the entire results.
 The buttons don't do anything at the moment but I will be working on this when I wake up.

 ## scripts.js (v1)

 ### This is a simple search function using ajax jquery ($.getJSON) - Refer to https://developers.themoviedb.org/3/search/search-movies for the proper documentation

 ```
 $(document).ready(function() {
   let api = 'https://api.themoviedb.org/3/search/movie';
-  let apiKey = 'Enter your API key here';
+  let apiKey = 'f319b9901a620c81c0cef4309a67d6c9';
   let language = "en-US";

   $('#searchBtn').click(() => {